Greg-T8/Notebook/topics/technologies/microsoft_information_protection/sensitive_information_types.md

 Document fingerprinting supports the same type of files that are supported by mail transport rules.
 Neither mail flow rules nor document fingerprinting supports the **.dotx** file type.
 See [here](https://learn.microsoft.com/en-us/exchange/security-and-compliance/mail-flow-rules/inspect-message-attachments#supported-file-types-for-mail-flow-rule-content-inspection) for supported file types.

 ![](img/2023-04-26-03-16-20.png)

+### Limitations
+Document fingerprinting doesn't work for
+* Password protected files
+* Files that contain images only
+* Documents that don't contain all the text from the original form used to create the fingerprint
+* Files larger than 4MB

+**Note**
+this is a note